admiral-aokiji/IPL-Analytics/README.md

 - Pitch report on the specific match day
 - Correlating with performances on the international circuit and other famous T20 leagues
 - Ball by ball pitching and hitting direction coordinates

-### NEXT COMMIT OBJECTIVES:
-- Fantasy points for each player for each match
+- Fantasy points for each player for each match based on stage of innings and team's situation
 - Team Rivalries
 - Player Rivalries
 - Top Young Prospects for each season
 - Top 50/100 players for each player role

+### NEXT COMMIT OBJECTIVES:
+- Views for batsmen performances in various stages of innings
+- Ball by ball pitching and hitting direction coordinates
+- Fantasy points for each player for each match based on stage of innings and team's situation

 ### Errors remaining:
 - (runs_on_dismissal, overs_on_dismissal) and (runs_on_arrival, overs_on_arrival) do not match because of addition of runs on the 1st ball a new batsman faces